Smith Number In C++ - C++ Programming Tutorial

 5. Examples

-The first ten Smith Numbers are 4, 22, 27, 58, 85, 94, 121, 166, 221, and 299.
-These numbers are different, but all of them have one property, which concerns the relation between the digit sum of the number and the prime factors of the number.
+The initial ten Smith Numbers are 4, 22, 27, 58, 85, 94, 121, 166, 221, and 299.
+These values are distinct, yet they share a common characteristic related to the correlation between the sum of the digits in the number and its prime factors.

 6. The subject has its applications in cryptography and data integrity

-Because of the nature of the Smith Number, it is valuable in the creation of identification numbers, checksums and actual cryptographic keys.
+Due to the characteristics of the Smith Number, it is significant in generating identification numbers, checksums, and real cryptographic keys.

 Drawbacks of Smith Number